redbadger/crux/docs/src/rfcs/per-operation-types.md

 3. **The enum-splitting derive.** Not built, and not missed.
 One struct per operation is roughly the same number of lines as an enum variant plus its response variant, and it is what the rest of the design reads.
-4. **Resolving a notification.** Both cases report `NotFound`, as 0.20 did.
-The bridge does not store an entry for a notification, so a shell that resolves one is told the id is unknown.
-The generated dispatcher makes this hard to do by accident — there is no `resolve` in a notification's handler method — and the migration guide calls out the one place it bites: a cleared timer.
+4. **Resolving a notification.** Told apart, without storing anything.
+Every notification is issued the reserved id `0`, so a shell that resolves one gets `ResolveError::Never` — "this request was never going to be answered" — while an id that was issued and has since been resolved still gets `NotFound`.
+The generated dispatcher makes the mistake hard to make in the first place — there is no `resolve` in a notification's handler method — and the migration guide calls out the one place it bites: a cleared timer.
 5. **Stream termination.** Still separate.
 The kind reaching the shell makes it easier to design, and nothing in the compat release forecloses it.
+The structured id does not settle it either: its kind bit says a request *is* a stream, which the shell already knew statically, and says nothing about when one ends.
+A terminator would still be an item the stream's `Output` can carry, or a new signal on the wire.
 6. **Error conventions.** `crux_kv` and `crux_time`'s new outputs follow the `HttpResult` convention — a concrete `Ok`/`Err` enum, never `std::result::Result`, which type generation cannot emit — and the